 1. Plan for the end

 Save for your retirement.
-While you might reason that you can just work until you die, this isn’t such a great plan.
+Although you might reason that you can just work until you die, this isn’t such a great plan.
 If you happen to become disabled, chances are high you won’t be able to work.
-And if you are able to work, you may not be able to work at your previous level.
+And if you are able to work, you might not be able to work at your previous level.
 So start putting away money for your retirement now.
 There are better plans than breathing your last breath at your office desk.

 However, if you make smart choices with your money, you’ll be one step closer to building and protecting your wealth.
 One of the keys to living within your means is to carefully track your income and expenses.
 Know exactly how much money is coming into and going out of your household.
 This way, you can avoid overspending each month and relying on credit cards to help you bridge the gap.